nginx/agent/site/content/configuration-overview.md

 ### NGINX Agent CLI Flags & Usage {#nginx-agent-cli-flags-usage}

-This section displays the configurable options for the NGINX Agent that can be set with CLI flags.
+This section displays the configurable options for NGINX Agent that can be set with CLI flags.
 See the CLI flags and their uses in the figure below:

 <details open>
   <summary>NGINX Agent CLI flags & usage</summary>